 The science behind hypoxic blackout

-Before going underwater, a swimmer usually purposely hyperventilates or less common causes can be attributed to heart abnormalities.
-Blackout occurs because the normal, protective 'breakpoint' – or the irresistible urge to breathe, has not been reached before consciousness is lost.
+Before going underwater, a swimmer sometimes purposely hyperventilates.
+A less common cause of hypoxic blackout can be the result of an underlying heart abnormality, often unrecognised.
+Blackout occurs because the normal, protective 'breakpoint' – or the irresistible urge to breathe - has not been reached before consciousness is lost.

 There are two chemical sensors in the body which detect levels of oxygen and carbon dioxide (CO2) in the blood.
 These protect us from a lack of oxygen.
 The CO2 sensor is the most sensitive; and when CO2 rises to a critical point, the breakpoint is reached first.
-Usually, when a swimmer is trying to stay underwater for as long as possible, the 'breakpoint' forces the swimmer to the surface and take a breath.
-If a person is submerged and the 'breakpoint' is reached while the mouth and nose are still underwater, the irresistible urge to take a breath occurs, and water is inhaled into the lungs.
+Under normal circumstances, when a swimmer is trying to stay underwater for as long as possible, the 'breakpoint' forces the swimmer to the surface to take a breath.
+If a person is submerged and the 'breakpoint' is reached while the mouth and nose are still underwater, the irresistible urge to take a breath still occurs, and water is inhaled into the lungs.